kzahel/web-server-chrome/htaccess/README.md

 <p>Allow deleting for certian file - Ignores value of delete option and will allow deleting requested file</p>
 <p>Deny uploading for a specific file or directory - Ignores value of PUT option and will deny put to requested file</p>
 <p>Allow uploading for certian file - Ignores value of PUT option and will allow deleting requested file.</p>
+<p>send directory contents - Will send the current directory at the end of the file.
+See the How To for a more advanced description</p>
+<p>additional header - Will set an additional header</p>
 <p>If you want more features - Make an issue!</p>
 <br>
 <h1>Extra Features</h1>